Public housing in the United Kingdom: Post-war reconstruction phase

 During the Second World War almost four million British homes were destroyed or damaged, and afterwards there was a major boom in council house construction.
 The bomb damage from the war only worsened the condition of Britain's housing stock, which was in poor condition before its outbreak.
 Before the war many social housing projects, such as the Quarry Hill Flats in Leeds were built.
 However, the bomb damage meant that much greater progress had to be made with slum clearance projects.
 In heavily bombed cities like London, Coventry and Kingston upon Hull, the redevelopment schemes were often larger and more radical.

-In the immediate post-war years, and well into the 1950s, council house provision was shaped by the New Towns Act 1946 and the Town and Country Planning Act 1947 of the 1945–51 Labour government.
+In the immediate post-war years, and well into the 1950s, council house provision was shaped by the New Towns Act 1946 (9 & 10 Geo.
+6. c.
+68) and the Town and Country Planning Act 1947 of the 1945–51 Labour government.
 Simultaneously, this government introduced housing legislation that removed explicit references to housing for the working class and introduced the concept of "general needs" construction (i.e., that council housing should aim to fill the needs of a wide range of society).
 In particular, Aneurin Bevan, the Minister for Health and Housing, promoted a vision of new estates where "the working man, the doctor and the clergyman will live in close proximity to each other".

 While a number of large cities tentatively erected their first high-rise developments (e.g., Aston Cross in Birmingham, Churchill Gardens in Westminster), in England and Wales homes were typically semi-detached or in small terraces.
 A three-bedroom semi-detached council house was typically built on a square grid 21 ft on the side, with a maximum density of houses of no more than 12 /acre, that is to say around 337 m2 per house.
 As a result, most houses had generous space around them.
 The new towns and many existing towns had countless estates built to this basic model.
 In Scotland, the tradition of tenement living meant that most homes of this period were built in low-rise (3–4) storey blocks of flats.

 For many working-class people, this housing model provided their first experience of private indoor toilets, private bathrooms and hot running water, as well as gardens and electric lighting.
 For tenants in England and Wales it also usually provided the first experience of private garden space (usually front and rear).
 The quality of these houses, and in particular the existence of small gardens in England and Wales, compared very favourably with social housing being built on the European continent in this period.